tonyboutwell/quantum-wave/README.md

 By comparing the measured patterns with baseline patterns, Bob can detect the phase changes applied by Alice.
 The changes in the interference patterns reflect the message encoded by Alice.

-It is important to note this is still in the theoretical stage and requires rigorous experimental validation.
-Further research and practical implementations are necessary to fully realize the potential of this approach to faster-than-light communication.
+It is important to note this works in the Qiskit simulation since it appears to not be truly random.
+It would require more research/access to quantum computers to test against true quantum randomness.